andrewebling/HeartRevs/README.md

     2. Connect to the peripheral
 3. On connection to the peripheral, discover the services it supports
 4. Iterate over each Service and discover Characteristics, looking for the HRM Characteristic ID
-5. Iterate over discovered Characteristics and subscribe to notifications on the first HRM Characteristic found
+5. Iterate over discovered Characteristics and subscribe to notifications on the first HRM Characteristic found.
+This is [more energy efficient](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/BluetoothBestPractices.html)  than polling for updated values.
 6. Wait for updated values to be received
 7. Update the UI